Quantco/datajudge/docs/source/examples/example_dates.rst

 3. The minimum value in column ``date_from`` should be the first of January 2022.
 4. The maximum value in column ``date_to`` should be the 31st of January 2022.
 5. There is no gap between ``date_from`` and ``date_to``.
-In other words, every date of January can be assigned to at least one row.
+In other words, every date of January has to be assigned to at least one row for a given product.
 6. There is no overlap between ``date_from`` and ``date_to``.
-In other words, every date of January can be assigned to at most one row.
+In other words, every date of January has to be assigned to at most one row for a given product.

 Assuming that such a table exists in database, we can write a specification against it.